Altarpiece: Types of altarpieces

 Much smaller private altarpieces, often portable, were made for wealthy individuals to use at home, often as folding diptychs or triptychs for safe transport.
-In the Middle Ages, very small diptychs or triptychs carved in ivory or other materials were popular.
+In the Middle Ages, very small luxury diptychs or triptychs carved in ivory or other materials were popular.

+In Eastern Orthodoxy, the iconostasis developed as a wide screen composed of large icons, placed in front of the altar, with doors through it, spanning sanctuary.